cforlando/PetAdoption-API/README.md

 ###### More Notes

-`api/v2` will only send values for request animals. `api/v1` will send the value for an animal property as well as an example, default value, type, etc. as available.
+- `api/v2` will only send values for request animals.
+- `api/v1` will send the value for an animal property as well as an example, default value, type, etc. as available.

-## Tests

-Execute `npm run test`

-#####TODO*
-- [ ] More tests could always be helpful
-- [ ] Web interface could use more UX consistency.
-Suggestions are welcome.

 ## Developer Notes